 When making your own plan for retirement overseas, the starting point, key to the success of the adventure, is to be honest with yourself as to what kind of lifestyle you’re after.

 When Lief and I ask ourselves what kind of lifestyle we want in retirement, the answer is: varied.
-City and coastal, Caribbean and highland, spring and summer, fall and winter, developed and emerging, sophisticated and raw, refined and gritty, we appreciate it all.
+City and coastal, Pacific and highland, spring and summer, fall and winter, developed and emerging, sophisticated and raw, refined and gritty, we appreciate it all.

-So we’ve conceived a retirement plan that we’ve been working for some years to engineer that will allow us to enjoy it all, perpetually, in turns.
+So we’ve conceived a retirement plan that we’ve been working for years to engineer that will allow us to enjoy it all, perpetually, in turns.

 Whatever your plan, I encourage you to start developing it as soon as possible.
 An easy first step can be the purchase of a piece of property in a locale where you want to be able to spend time now and that you think eventually could become part of your retirement plan.